Optimization using MATLAB

 end

-Note that variables $\gamma_i$ and $f$ will directly defined directly in function as they easy to formulate.
-If you want we can do before as well.
-Now we are ready to solve the problem
+The variables $\gamma_i$ and $f$ will be defined directly in the function as they are straightforward to formulate.
+If required, we can define them beforehand as well.
+Now, we are ready to solve the problem using MATLAB’s coneprog.
+Here’s how you can set up and solve the SOCP:

 % Defining SoC constraints